hirzi/LSD/README.md

 	ABCtoolbox transformPLS.input

 #  iv) Validation of simulations
-Before advancing to parameter estimation, we should first make sure that our simulated summary statistics efficiently captures that of the (neutral or genome-wide) observed data.
+Before advancing to parameter estimation, we should first make sure that our simulated summary statistics efficiently captures that of the observed data.

+To do this, we can simply plot the simulated and observed summary statistics in summary statistic or PLS space, to assess overlap.

 <img src="https://github.com/hirzi/LSD/blob/master/Sims_vs_Obs_examplePlot.png" width="500">

-To do this, we can simply plot the simulated and observed summary statistics in summary statistic or PLS space, to assess overlap (script).

 	# Import libraries
 	library(ggplot2)